mdn/content/files/en-us/web/api/xrcompositionlayer/chromaticaberrationcorrection/index.md

   - WebXR API
   - WebXR Device API
   - XR
 browser-compat: api.XRCompositionLayer.chromaticAberrationCorrection
 ---
 {{APIRef("WebXR Device API")}}

 The **`chromaticAberrationCorrection`** property of the {{domxref("XRCompositionLayer")}} interface is a boolean enabling the layer's optical chromatic aberration correction.

-Chromatic aberration ("color fringing") is an imperfection when a lens fails to focus all wavelengths of colors at the same point.
-This effect results in a seven-colored rainbow and to remove these imperfections a process called chromatic aberration correction is needed.
+Chromatic aberration ("color fringing") is an imperfection wherein a lens fails to focus all wavelengths of colors at the same point.
+This effect results in a seven-colored rainbow.
+To remove these imperfections a process called chromatic aberration correction is needed.
 For more information, read [Chromatic aberration](https://en.wikipedia.org/wiki/Chromatic_aberration) on Wikipedia.

 ## Value